gildesmarais/ansible-5-minutes-server/README.md

 # ansible-5-minutes-server

-This ansible playbook sets up what's described in the article ["My First 5 Minutes On A Server; Or, Essential Security for Linux Servers"](https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers).
+This ansible playbook sets up what's described in the article ["My First 5 Minutes On A Server; Or, Essential Security for Linux Servers"](https://web.archive.org/web/20201112012219/https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers).

 The ansible scripts should work with the Ubuntu linux distribution and have a hard dependency on that.

-TL;DR:

-- change the root password
-- add an "admin" user (username of your choice)
-- add your public key to `.ssh/authorized_keys` for the admin user
-- add that admin user to `/etc/sudoers`
-- install [ufw](https://launchpad.net/ufw) (uncomplicated firewall, an iptables frontend) and [fail2ban](https://www.fail2ban.org/)
-- SSH: disallow password authentication
-- SSH: disallow root login
-- setup firewall to allow SSH traffic
-- install additional apt packages provided by the user
-- add a "deploy" user (username of your choice)
-- setup periodic [unattended-upgrades](https://wiki.debian.org/UnattendedUpgrades) with automatic reboots
-- setup [sSMTP](https://wiki.debian.org/sSMTP) to send (system) mails via SMTP
-- create a 1GB file at `/swapfile` and swap on it
-- set sysctl `vm.swappiness = 0`

-This repository is based in [guillaumevincent/Ansible-My-First-5-Minutes-On-A-Server](https://github.com/guillaumevincent/Ansible-My-First-5-Minutes-On-A-Server).
-Furthermore it contains several changes suggested in [PR#1 of that repository](https://github.com/guillaumevincent/Ansible-My-First-5-Minutes-On-A-Server/pull/1) by [@joraman](https://github.com/joraman).

 ## Getting started